kartik01112004/hardhat-simple-storage/README.md

 # runing tests

 this is first line of defence!<br>
-We can reffer to [website](rekt.news) for understanding what hacks wee done and what lacked to learn for ourselfs and amke good tests.<br>
+We can reffer to [website](rekt.news) for understanding what hacks were done and what we lacked to learn for ourselfs and make good tests.<br>

 ```
 describe("SimpleStorage",function (){